tom8941/MISP-IOC-Validator/README.md

 **Features:**
 - IOC validation (format, false positive iocs, ...)
-- Export the IOC and the result of the validation of the IOC in format
+- Export the IOC and the result of the validation of the IOC in CEF format
 - Send the ioc and the result of the check to a syslog server
 - Validate and export YARA and SNORT rules in a file that can be automaticaly integrated to FireEye sensors or SourceFire Snort
 - ...